Vicky Aisha Flaunts Incredible Curves In Revealing Pink Lingerie

 On Saturday, January 16, Australian model Vicky Aisha started off the weekend by sharing a suggestive snap with her 2.6 million Instagram followers.

-The photo showed the 29-year-old striking a seductive pose in front of a white backdrop that been adorned with pink string lights.
-She kneeled with her legs spread on the floor, as she placed one of her hands on the back of her head.
-She focused her gaze on the camera lens with a small smile playing on her lips.
+The photo showed the 29-year-old striking a seductive pose in front of a white backdrop that was adorned with pink string lights.
+She kneeled with her legs spread on the floor as she placed one of her hands on the back of her head.
+She focused her gaze on the camera with a small smile playing on her lips.

 Fans flocked to the comments section to answer her question.

-“Good mood but better with your pic,” wrote one commenter.
+"Good mood but better with your pic," one commenter wrote.

-“Not in the best mood currently but this definitely helped a lot,” remarked a different social media user, adding a numerous heart-eye, kissing face, and red heart emoji to the end of the comment.
+"Not in the best mood currently but this definitely helped a lot," a different social media user remarked, adding a numerous heart-eye, kissing face, and red heart emoji to the end of the comment.

-Quite a few of her admirers also took the time to compliment.
+Quite a few of her admirers also took the time to compliment her beauty and outfit.
 While some simply used a trail of emoji to express their admiration for the model, others were more vocal in their praise.

-“The most beautiful girl in the world,” gushed a fan, along with both a flower and a red heart emoji.
+"The most beautiful girl in the world," a fan gushed, along with both a flower and a red heart emoji.

-“You look beautiful.
+"You look beautiful.
 Amazing photo.
-Have a nice weekend,” remarked a different devotee.
+Have a nice weekend," a different devotee remarked.

 Vicky engaged with her dedicated followers by responding to some of the comments.
 The picture seemed to be a fan favorite as it soon racked up more than 19,000 likes.